Audits & Investigations

 - Perform medical reviews of Medi-Cal and public health providers.

 - Provide technical assistance (financial and medical) in the development and expansion of the Managed Care program.

 - Identify and investigate Medi-Cal beneficiary and provider fraud and abuse, emphasizing fraud prevention.

 - Participate in the development or modification of DHCS policies.

-- The Investigations Branch (IB) is mandated by the Code of Federal Regulations and California State law as the organization responsible for investigating allegations of beneficiary fraud and abuse of the Medi-Cal program.
+- Investigations Branch (IB) is mandated by the Code of Federal Regulations and California State law as the organization responsible for investigating allegations of beneficiary fraud and abuse of the Medi-Cal program.

-- The Medical Review Branch (MRB) is charged with the responsibility of performing federal mandated post service, post payment utilization reviews.
+- Medical Review Branch (MRB) is charged with the responsibility of performing federal mandated post service, post payment utilization reviews.

 - Internal Audits (IA) is an independent organization housed within A&I that is charged with department-wide program audit responsibilities.

 *Note: Adobe Reader is required to view several documents contained on this website.